Laidout/laidout/README.md

 WHAT IT CAN DO RIGHT NOW
 ------------------------
-Laidout is currently in the 'Kind of a hack, but mostly works on my machine' stage of development.
+Laidout is currently in the 'mostly works on my machine' stage of development.

 Laidout currently can arrange pages into various impositions, such as a booklet, or even a dodecahedron.
 You can manipulate images